risingwavelabs/risingwave-docs/docs/sql/query-syntax/query-syntax-value-exp.md

 The `DISTINCT` keyword, which is only available in the second form, cannot be used together with an `ORDER BY` or `WITHIN GROUP` clause.
 Additionally, it's important to note that the `order_by_clause` is positioned differently in the first and fourth forms.

-In batch mode, `aggregate_name` can also be in the following form:
+`aggregate_name` can also be in the following form:

 ```sql
 AGGREGATE:function_name